5. Observability#

 5.2.
 Retrieving Statistics from a QuasarDB Cluster#

 5.2.1.
-Using QuasarDB Python Client Library#
+Using QuasarDB Python API#

 This section provides a Python script that demonstrates how to use the QuasarDB Python API to connect to a QuasarDB cluster and retrieve statistics of all nodes in the cluster.
 The script outlines the process for accessing cumulative and by_uid statistics and provides guidance on interpreting various types of stats.